dev-346/quinfer-docs/docs/understanding-diagnostic-results.md

-# 📊 Understanding Diagnostic Results
+# 📊 Understanding Diagnostic Quiz Results

 After running a diagnostic quiz, TeachLens provides a powerful, AI-driven analysis of your students' performance.
 This guide explains how to interpret the results and what actions you can take.